tonysheng01/Simple-PBR-Demo/README.md

 ## About

-This demo consists of a matrix of 49 spheres, all with a plain white albedo but varying degrees of roughness and metalness.
+This demo consists of a matrix of 49 spheres, all with a plain white albedo but varying physical properties.
 Roughness increases to the right of the matrix and metalness decreases towards the bottom.
 Both direct lighting and image-based lighting (IBL) techniques are demonstrated, involving 4 point lights with a warm fluorescent color (indicated by smaller spheres) and indirect illumination calculated by sampling the surrounding environment.
 Irradiance is modelled with the Cook-Torrance BRDF, using the Trowbridge-Reitz GGX for the NDF, the Schlick-GGX approximation for the geometry function and the Fresnel-Schlick approximation for the Fresnel equation.

 > The demo includes a first-person fly style camera which enables free movement within the scene.